AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/conversational-flow-overview.md

    ![](assets/conversational-flow-overview-1.png)

+>[!NOTE]
+>
+>Conversational Flows and Live Chat are shared trial features that have a combined lifetime limit of 100 engagements for those on the Dynamic Chat Select package.
+When this limit is reached, all published Conversational Flows will stop triggering and visitors who request to chat with a live agent will receive the global fallback message.
+To increase this limit, please contact your Account Representative to discuss package upgrade options.

 ## Dialogues vs. Conversational Flows {#dialogues-vs-conversational-flows}

 While Dialogues and Conversational Flows have several similarities, they are two separate features.